esciencecenter-digital-skills/image-processing/setup.md

 conda activate image_libraries
 ```

-If the tests pass, you're all good!
-Otherwise, please contact us before the workshop.
+In any doubt, please contact us before the workshop.